-Most laser hair removal consumers think “permanent” means lasting forever.
+Permanent hair removal is a common goal for people seeking hair removal.
+Most consumers think “permanent” means lasting forever.
 Unfortunately, that’s not always the case as it’s used in advertising.
 For instance, a permanent wave in your hair is not really permanent, and a permanent marker is not necessarily permanent.

 It’s difficult to assess a new hair removal method that claims to be permanent.
 Most people figure that after a certain amount of time, it’s unlikely that a hair will ever return.
 That’s why several people, myself included, have suggested a specific definition of “permanent.”
 Some of these definitions seem inadequate to me.
 One manufacturer claims their device is permanent based on results after 9 weeks.
 That’s ridiculous.
 Waxing can last that long, and it’s been clinically proven temporary.